 That often happens in religious history, where new data confirms one explanation at the expense of others.
 Take the Dead Sea Scrolls for example.
 How did they end up in ceramic vases in caves near Qumran?
 Different historians have theorized: (1) They written and hidden by a sect of religious folks called Essenes.
 (2) They are the remnants of a library of a resort located on the Dead Sea (3) They are sacred books from the Temple in Jerusalem, hidden in the caves ahead of the Roman army or (4) They are books of wealthy Jews trying to save them from the Roman Army.

 All of the proposals are based on facts, but only one is likely to be correct.
 Eventually, enough evidence will likely be found to pinpoint the correct option.
-Believers in the other three will quickly shift their ideas.
+Supporters of the other three proposals will quickly shift their ideas.

 This has already happened numerous times where scientists and scholars wedded to one concept, such as the shape of DNA, quickly converted when clear evidence was found that contradicted earlier ideas.
 In several famous instances, scientists who built their reputations on one set of supposed facts stood up before meetings of their colleagues to admit they were wrong and to embrace the new research.